animist-os/crux/GRAMMAR.md

 - Repeat count must be a non-negative finite number.
 - Range endpoints must be finite numbers.
-- Delta motifs support only simple numeric pips (no tags/ranges/choices inside semicolon form).
+- Delta mots support only simple numeric etyms (no tags/ranges/choices inside semicolon form).
-- Many operators require motifs; attempting to use a non-motif where a motif is required is an error.
+- Many operators require mots; attempting to use a non-mot where a mot is required is an error.

 ### Mixed examples